Electronic cigarette: Modern electronic cigarette: 2000s

 Despite these earlier efforts, Hon Lik, a Chinese pharmacist and inventor, who worked as a research pharmacist for a company producing ginseng products, is frequently credited with the invention of the modern e-cigarette.
 Hon quit smoking after his father, also a heavy smoker, died of lung cancer.
 In 2001, he thought of using a high frequency, piezoelectric ultrasound-emitting element to vaporize a pressurized jet of liquid containing nicotine.
 This design creates a smoke-like vapor.
 Hon said that using resistance heating obtained better results and the difficulty was to scale down the device to a small enough size.
 Hon's invention was intended to be an alternative to smoking.
 Hon Lik sees the e-cigarette as comparable to the "digital camera taking over from the analogue camera."
 Ultimately, Hon Lik did not quit smoking.
 He is now a dual user, both smoking and vaping.

 The Ruyan e-cigar was first launched in China in 2004.

 Hon Lik registered a patent for the modern e-cigarette design in 2003.
 Hon is credited with developing the first commercially successful electronic cigarette.
 The e-cigarette was first introduced to the Chinese domestic market in 2004.
 Many versions made their way to the US, sold mostly over the Internet by small marketing firms.
 E-cigarettes entered the European market and the US market in 2006 and 2007.
 The company that Hon worked for, Golden Dragon Holdings, registered an international patent in November 2007.
 The company changed its name to Ruyan (如烟, literally "like smoke") later the same month, and started exporting its products.

-Many US and Chinese e-cigarette makers copied his designs illegally, so Hon has not received much financial reward for his invention (although some US manufacturers have compensated him through out-of-court settlements).
 Ruyan later changed its company name to Dragonite International Limited.

+Many e-cigarette makers copied his designs illegally, so Hon didn't receive all of the financial reward for his invention.
+In 2009 his company successfully sued a competitor in China, and after getting a US patent in 2012, they launched patent infringement lawsuits against multiple US companies.
+In 2013 his company sold its e-vapor business to Imperial Brands for 75 million USD.
 As of 2014, most e-cigarettes used a battery-powered heating element rather than the earlier ultrasonic technology design.